Android-for-Python/cloud_storage_examples/pyrebase4_example/README.md

 # Setup

-Assuming you have created and initialized a Firebase project (see parent directory):
+Assuming you have created and initialized a Firebase project:
- - Specify the project ID and Key in main.py.
+ - Specify the project ID and Key in `main.py`.
  - Specify the Realtime Database Rules.
  - Install the dependencies.

 ## Specify the project ID and Key

-Get the "apiKey" and "Project ID" for your project from "Firebase->Project Overview->Project settings->General" and replace these placeholders in `main.py`:
+Get the "apiKey" and "Project ID" for your project from `Firebase->Project Overview->Project settings->General` and replace these placeholders in `main.py`:
 ```
 APIKEY = 'AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA'
 PROJECT_ID = 'bbbbbbbbbb'